Twitter Competitors Report

-- Open the dropdown on the top bar and click Add Competitor, or select an already connected profile from the list below the search bar.
+- Click the icon on the right side to Add Competitor, or select an already connected profile from the list.

-- Choose the date range from the Filter Date dropdown.
+- Choose the date range by clicking on the date picker in the top of the Report.
 You can select a preset time length or set a custom date range using the calendar.

 - As needed, click the Export dropdown to generate PDF or CSV versions of the report data.

-- You can delete competitors by clicking Edit Competitors from the top bar dropdown and then clicking next to any profile you no longer want in the list.
+You can delete competitors by hovering over the name of any competitor then clicking next to any profile you no longer want in the list.

 Note: There is a limit of 20 competitors per group for this report.

-When you add a Twitter Profile as a competitor, we start tracking that profile for changes in activities like follower growth and mentions.
-Once we have enough data to generate metrics, you will see them appear in the report.
-We then store this information indefinitely, so in the future, you can analyze trends over time.
+When you add a Twitter Profile as a competitor, Sprout starts tracking that profile for changes in activities like follower growth and mentions.
+Once there's enough data to generate metrics, you see them appear in the report.
+Sprout then stores this information indefinitely, so in the future, you can analyze trends over time.

 As with all Sprout competitor reports, the charts in the Twitter Competitors Report are interactive.
 You can hover over a chart to see a tabular view of the data over time.

-To learn more, click About this Report to open a glossary that defines all of the terms used in this report.
+To learn more, click the overflow button, then click About this Report to open a glossary that defines all of the terms used in this report.

 Twitter Competitors Report FAQs